documents4j/documents4j/README.md

 #### Configuring an executing JVM ####
 MS Office components are (of course) not run within the Java virtual machine's process.
 Therefore, an allocation of a significant amount of the operating system's memory to the JVM can cause an opposite effect to performance than intended.
 Since the JVM already reserved most of the operating system's memory, the MS Word processes that were started by the JVM will run short for memory.
 At the same time, the JVM that created these processes remains idle waiting for a result.
 It is difficult to tell what amount of memory should optimally be reserved for the JVM since this is highly dependant of the number of concurrent conversion.
 However, if one observes conversion to be critically unperformant, the allocation of a significant amount of memory to the JVM should be considered as a cause.

+#### Configuring MS Office ####
+When running a MS Office-based converter, it it important to appropriately configure MS Word before running documents4j.
+For example, it is crucial to disable all kinds of start-up wizards which can abort the convertion process if the MS Word API returns unexpected status codes.
+Furthermore, it can improve performance significantly when bookkeeping features such as the *recent documents* are disabled.

 Running as Windows service
 --------------------------